 Features of Washers

 Both flat and lock washers come in a wide variety of interior diameters, exterior diameters and thicknesses.
 Flat washers may be constructed from a variety of materials including brass, silicon bronze, stainless steel, zinc plated steel, chrome, rubber and many others.
 Lock washers may also be made from a number of different materials including stainless steel, zinc plated steel, silicon bronze, galvanized steel and many others.

 Benefits of Different Washers

 Flat and lock washers may be used for a number of different applications depending on their size and composition.
 Silicon bronze washers are frequently used for marine projects, such as wood boat restorations, due to their strength and superior corrosion resistance.
 Zinc plated and galvanized steel washers can provide good protection against rust.
 Stainless steel is used for most common applications and chrome washers, with their high gloss finish, are used primarily in areas where they are intended to be seen.

+Depending on what you're doing, the flat washer/lock washer/nut order on your bolt will affect how well the nut and bolt work.
 Flat washers may be used on either the bolt side, the nut side or both sides of the fastener.
 Flat washers help to distribute the force of tightening the nut by increasing the surface area.
 They may also be useful as spacers when a bolt may be a bit too long for the job.
-Lock washers are typically used on the nut side of the fastener.
-The most common type of lock washer is the split coil washer.
-This type of washer creates tension as the coil is forced down by the tightening of the nut.
-This tension helps to keep the nut in place.
+Lock washer use is a bit different as they are typically used on the nut side of the fastener.
 Lock washers are frequently used in applications that involve vibration which may tend to work the nut loose.